py-pdf/fpdf2/docs/Templates.md

 * `Template.parse_csv(infile,  delimiter=",", decimal_sep=".", encoding=None)`
   * Load a template CSV file instead of supplying a dict.
 * `Template.add_page()`
-  * Renders the elements to the current page, and proceeds to the next page.
+  * Renders the elements to the current page (except at first call), and proceeds to the next page.
 * `Template.render(outfile=None)`
   * Renders the contents to the last page, and writes the PDF to a file if its name is given.